Chart Color Schemes

 Menangle Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Menangle Park's dwellings were entirely houses as of the latest Census.
-This contrasts with Sydney metro's mix of 78.5% houses and 21.5% other dwellings such as apartments or semi-detached homes.
-Home ownership in Menangle Park stood at 30.6%, compared to mortgaged dwellings at 20.8% and rented ones at 48.6%.
+Menangle Park's dwellings were 100.0% houses as of the latest Census, with 0.0% being other types such as semi-detached homes or apartments, contrasting Sydney metro's 78.5% houses and 21.5% other dwellings.
+Home ownership in Menangle Park stood at 30.6%, with mortgaged properties at 20.8% and rented ones at 48.6%.
 The median monthly mortgage repayment was $1,712, lower than Sydney metro's average of $2,100.
 Median weekly rent in Menangle Park was $500, higher than Sydney metro's $380.
 Nationally, Menangle Park's mortgage repayments were below the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing